-Here’s a question many Americans find themselves asking: is one bank account enough?
-How about 10?
+Here’s a question many Americans find themselves asking: how many bank accounts should I have?
+Maybe 5?
+Maybe 10?
 How many should a smart, financially savvy person have to their name?

 These are common questions that unfortunately don’t have hard-and-fast answers.
 The truth is that the right combination of bank accounts depends on your unique financial situation and your short-term and long-term financial goals.
 What do you hope to accomplish in your lifetime?
 How much will you earn at your job (or otherwise), and how much do you need to make up in interest, investments, and other tax savings to achieve those goals?

 Answering these questions is key to determining the right mix of bank accounts and financial products for your household.